jisellejones/MechaCar_Statistical_Analysis/README.md

 <p align="center"><img class="centerImage" src="https://github.com/jisellejones/MechaCar_Statistical_Analysis/blob/main/Images/deliverable2_PSI_lot_summary.png" width="500" height="112" alt="Summary Table for Individual Lots" /></p>

-- On further investigation, we can see from the boxplot that there is a wide range of PSI within Lot 3 and a very small range within Lot 1.
+- On further investigation, we can see from the boxplot that there is a wide range of PSI within Lot 3 with several potential outliers.
 Attention needs to be given to the processes for manufacturing suspension coils in Lot 3.
+Lot 1 and 2 have tighter ranges with a possible outlier in Lot 2.

 <p align="center">PSI of Suspension Coils at Individual Lots</p>